-So there has to be a way to go through the details such as the discovered content and social media statistics at the same time.
-ContentStudio has a feature called “Influencers” that is specifically designed to discover content on Twitter and Instagram posted by the influencers.
-However, the system brackets social media users with thousands of followers and they often post content related to the topic.
+It’s best to have a way to visualize the discovered content and social media statistics simultaneously.
+ContentStudio has a feature called “Influencers” specifically designed to find out content on Twitter and Instagram Posted by the influencers.
+The Influencer tab has “relevancy” and “filter” options for searchers to discover relevant influencers.

 Connect your brand’s story with influencers

-K-Swiss knows exactly what it means to connect your brand’s story with influencers.
+K-Swiss knows exactly what connecting your brand’s story with influencers means.
 They have been working with Gary Vaynerchuk on the sneakers project for a while.
-They’re leveraging the GaryVee’s social media reach through this collaboration.
+They’re leveraging GaryVee’s social media reach through this collaboration.

-You’d often hear Gary talk about his deal as well as listen to him announcing when the new GaryVee K-Swiss sneaker edition is coming out.

-K-Swiss must have a wonderful experience of working alongside Gary Vaynerchuk.
-So now their brand’s story is connected to Gary Vaynerchuk somehow.
-They could always share their experiences of working with Gary, especially what they learned from this deal and so on.
+You’d often hear Gary talk about his deal and hear him announcing when the new GaryVee K-Swiss sneaker edition is coming out.
+Now their brand’s story is connected to Gary Vaynerchuk somehow.
+They could always share their experiences working with Gary, especially what they learned from this deal.

-The way TikTok has started gaining momentum, it’s a testament to the belief that the audience’s attention could do wonders for a product or company.
+The way TikTok has started gaining momentum it’s a testament to the belief that the audience’s attention could do wonders for a product or company.

 What’s the takeaway?